LX3JL/xlxd/README.md

 Pay attention, the XLX Server acts as an YSF Master, which provides 26 wires-x rooms.
 It has nothing to do with the regular YSFReflector network, hence you don’t need to register your XLX at ysfreflector.de !
+Updated on V2.3.5 onwards: you can register at ysfreflector.de for XLX-YSF

 © 2016 Jean-Luc Deltombe (LX3JL) and Luc Engelmann (LX1IQ)